MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-19/README.md

     ```
     pip install -r requirements.txt
     ```
-3. When done, run the following command:
+3. When done, run the following command which :
     ```
     python3 ./scripts/run_all.py
     ```